Fallout 76: Everything you need to know before E3 2018

-It doesn't say much about the game -- but fans are already coming up with theories: from analyzing the cover of Take Me Home, Country Roads that plays over the trailer for clues, to examining a blurry purported screenshot of the game lifted from a documentary about Bethesda.
+The initial trailer itself didn't say much about the game -- but didn't stop fans from coming up with theories: from analyzing the cover of Take Me Home, Country Roads that plays over the trailer for clues, to examining a blurry purported screenshot of the game lifted from a documentary about Bethesda.

+In fact, some fans can't wait -- they've gone back to Fallout 4.

 The truth is, there's just not a lot of official information on Fallout 76 to go around -- but here's everything you need to know about the game to get ready for E3.